Towards a Science of Scaling Agent Systems: Introduction

 \item \textbf{Controlled evaluation of agent systems:} We establish a framework for comparing agent architectures, controlling for implementation confounds to isolate the effects of coordination structure.
-Our framework spans 180 configurations across three LLM families and four diverse benchmarks, enabling the causal attribution of performance differences to architectural choices rather than stochastic variations.
+Our framework spans 260 configurations across three LLM families and six diverse benchmarks, enabling controlled attribution of performance differences to architectural choices rather than stochastic variations.

 \item \textbf{Intelligence-Coordination alignment:} We characterize the non-linear relationship between foundational model capabilities and agentic performance.
-We demonstrate that while higher capability (Intelligence Index) offers accelerating returns, these gains are not automatic; they strictly depend on architectural alignment.
+We demonstrate that while higher capability (Intelligence Index) yields consistent linear returns, these gains are not automatic; they strictly depend on architectural alignment.
 Without correct coordination structures, foundational improvements are often negated by coordination overhead.

-\item \textbf{Quantitative scaling principles and architecture alignment:} We derive a mixed-effects model ($R^2{=}0.524$) using empirical coordination metrics—efficiency ($E_c$), error amplification ($A_e$), and redundancy ($\rho$) to quantify how performance emerges from the interplay of reasoning capability and task properties.
-This framework identifies fundamental limits on coordination, specifically a \textit{tool-coordination trade-off} ($\beta{=}{-}0.267$) where tool-heavy workflows suffer from coordination tax, and safety bounds where centralized verification reduces error amplification from $17.2\times$ to $4.4\times$.
-Leveraging these mechanisms, we demonstrate that architecture selection is governed by measurable task features (e.g., decomposability) rather than simple agent scaling, achieving 87\% accuracy in predicting optimal architectures on held-out tasks. \end{itemize}
+\item \textbf{Quantitative scaling principles and architecture alignment:} We derive a regression model ($R^2{=}0.373$ across all six benchmarks; $R^2{=}0.413$ with a task-grounded capability metric) using empirical coordination metrics, efficiency ($E_c$), trace-level error amplification ($A_e^{\text{trace}}$), and redundancy ($\rho$) to quantify how performance emerges from the interplay of reasoning capability and task properties.
+This framework identifies fundamental limits on coordination, specifically a \textit{tool-coordination trade-off} ($\beta{=}{-}0.096$) where tool-heavy workflows suffer from coordination tax, and safety bounds where centralized verification reduces trace-level error amplification from $17.2\times$ to $4.4\times$.
+Using these mechanisms, we demonstrate that architecture selection is governed by measurable task features (e.g., decomposability) rather than simple agent scaling, achieving 87\% accuracy in predicting optimal architectures on held-out tasks. \end{itemize}